shovo4/File-manager/README.md

 # FIle Manager App React.js
 ## Requirements:

-### File Operations:
- - [x] When the user accesses for the first time, there will be a root folder.
-This folder cannot be copied, cut, or deleted, but it can be renamed.
+ - [x] App will start with the root folder which cannot be copied, cuted, renamer or deleted.

- - [x] Users can create new files or folders in any folder.
-The newly created txt, js, ts, and json files should have valid initial content, which is not limited (e.g., the initial content of a txt file can be set as "test").
-The content of other new files is empty.
+ - [x] Users can create new files or folders.
+Also inside folders they can create new files/folders too.

- - [x] Users can delete files or folders.
+ - [x] Users can delete files/folders.

- - [x] Users can rename files or folders.
+ - [x] Users can rename files/folders.

- - [x] Users can copy, cut, and paste files or folders.
+ - [x] Users can copy, cut, and paste files in different folders.

  - [x] The state of folders and files created by the user will be restored upon their next visit.

- - [x] Search feature with a search bar where users can search for files and folders by name.
+ - [x] search bar where users can search any folder/file and it will show files/folders also inside folders

- - [x] users can edit files and add information.
+ - [x] users can edit files and put information, which will be saved in the next visit.

-### File Browsing:
- - [x] Supports at least the following file types: txt, js, ts, json, txt, js, ts, json, and other text files can be directly viewed on the right side of the browser.
-If there's syntax highlighting, it's even better.
+ - [x] Supports the following file types: txt, js, ts, json.
+There are syntax highlighting for these files and other files will be shown in same syntax highlighting.

- - [x] Other files will not be displayed in the browser.

 # Getting Started with Create React App